keminc/ansible/README.md

  3. How to work with Roles and Playbooks

 <b>How to use</b>:
-In playbook forlder you can find all exemples.
+In playbook folder you can find all exemples.

 <b>Commands</b>:
 #run <br>